 Integrating with AWS SQS

-Enable decoupled communication between your API and other backend services using SQS, a message queuing service.
+Enable decoupled communication between your API and other backend services using AWS SQS, a message queuing service.
 This allows asynchronous processing of API requests, improving performance.

 Securing AWS API Gateway Integration